-In order to assess the neutron-energy dependent capture efficiency in this work on the basis of simulations, we have computed the detection efficiency for capture cascades originating in resonances with all allowed spin and parities, populated by neutrons in the energy range of interest ($E_n$=1-600~keV).
-The impact of the detection threshold in $\gamma$-ray deposited energy $E_{thr}$ has also been explored, since, at explained in Section~\ref{sec:EnergyLimit}, the neutron energy range $E_n>$100~keV was analyzed with a threshold of 750~keV in contrast to the 150~keV applied at lower energies.
-The cascades were simulated using the statistical model code NuDEX~\cite{Mendoza:20,Mendoza:23}, based on the Photon Strength Functions and Level Density Parameters of Ref.~\cite{RIPL}.
-Using a fixed parametrization of these quantities, 100 sub-realizations of the same nucleus~\cite{Becvar:1998} were simulated.
+The cascades were simulated using the statistical model code NuDEX~\cite{Mendoza:20,Mendoza:23}, which takes all the information experimentally known -- level scheme, $\gamma$-ray transition probabilities, and internal conversion factors -- from the RIPL-3 database~\cite{RIPL}, which takes them from ENSDF~\cite{ENSDF}.
+The remaining values are generated randomly according to statistical models based on the Photon Strength Functions and Level Density Parameters of Ref.~\cite{Laplace:2016}.
+More details on the modelling of $^{242}$Pu(n,$\gamma$) cascades in this work can be found in Refs.~\cite{JLerendegui:RRR,JLerendegui:Thesis}.
+Using a fixed parametrization of the statistical model parameters, 100 sub-realizations of the same nucleus~\cite{Becvar:1998} were simulated.
 In particular, decay cascades were generated from resonances with spins and parities $J^{\pi}$= 1/2$^+$, 1/2$^-$, 3/2$^-$, 3/2$^+$, 5/2$^+$ populated by neutrons with angular momenta $\ell=0,1,2$ at energies $E_n$=1, 10, 50, 100, 250 and 500~keV.
 For each sub-realization, a total of 10$^{5}$ cascades were generated.
 Then, Geant4 was applied to simulate the response of the C$_6$D$_6$ detection setup to each individual cascade.
 The obtained spectra have allowed us to quantify the average capture detection efficiency ($\langle \varepsilon_c \rangle$) for each combination of $J^{\pi}$, $E_n$ and $E_{thr}$, as well as the relative standard deviation of the different sub-realizations ($\sigma_r$).